-)-- The Office of Emergency Preparedness has mandated the use of the At Risk Registry (developed by mumms® Software) as part of The Louisiana Model Home Health/Hospice Emergency Plan.
+The Office of Emergency Preparedness has mandated the use of the At Risk Registry (developed by mumms® Software) for home health and hospice agencies helping save lives if a disaster should occur.
 Announced May 28, 2014, Hospice and Home Health Agencies are now required to enroll with the At Risk Registry at no charge and submit patient information to the system if the patient will require community assistance in the event of a disaster.

 The At Risk Registry keeps track of at-risk patients, ensuring that in any emergency event, all patients are safely evacuated and returned home.
 Home Health and Hospice agencies are required to flag their "At-Risk Patients", those patients that have no planned way to evacuate during a disaster, every 7 days, 365 days a year.
 The At Risk Registry will give state emergency preparedness leaders easy access to real-time data for the list of at-risk patients for their specific parish.
 The data will ensure these leaders can account for the safe evacuation and return of patients should a disaster strike.